tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 ### 10. Instructor Do: Review Multi-Indexing (10 min)

+In this activity, the instructor will perform a dry walkthrough of the student activity solution.

 **File:** [indexing_fever.ipynb](Activities/09-Stu_Multi_Indexing/Solved/Core/indexing_fever.ipynb)

-Open [indexing_fever.ipynb](Activities/09-Stu_Multi_Indexing/Solved/Core/indexing_fever.ipynb) and review the solution, covering the following points:
+Open [indexing_fever.ipynb](Activities/09-Stu_Multi_Indexing/Solved/Core/indexing_fever.ipynb), and review the solution, covering the following points:

 * The `read_csv` accepts arguments that make creating indexes easy.
 Passing a column name to the `read_csv` `index_col` parameter will create a DataFrame index based off of the values in that Series.